Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 The options are as follows.
 Remember to prepend "DS" when using an option in a Query.
 *   fileLocation: Required for Config, Optional for Query.
 The location of the file to be read.
 For Config where `fileExtension` is "mov", the file must exist at initialization.
-If this is not set at Config and the source is not configured for Queries, then the source will open but the first attempt to retrieve will kill the source.
+If this is not set at Config and the source is configured for polling, then the source will open but the first attempt to retrieve will kill the source.
 For Queries, defaults to the configured file or returns an error if there was none.
 *   fileExtension: Optional.
 Config and Query.
 The type of file it is, "mov" for video files, "img" for image files.
     Defaults to image files.